Michaelizm/dotfiles/README.md

   * [iTerm2](https://www.iterm2.com/) is the only terminal you want to use on your Mac(and Mac only)
   * [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en) will make up your keyboard
-  * [tpope/vim-scriptease](https://github.com/tpope/vim-scriptease) is a vim plugin for vim plugins, but the most cheerful thing is you can use it to find out all your current key bindings in use(include the one remapped by you, and the key bindings provided by plugins, you can find them out in one place)
+  * [tpope/vim-scriptease](https://github.com/tpope/vim-scriptease) is a vim plugin for vim plugins, but the most cheerful thing is you can use it to find out all your current keybindings in use(include the one remapped by you, and the keybindings provided by plugins, you can find them out in one place)

 -------------------------------------------------------------------------------